KleistLab/ADAPTed/README.md

 ADAPTed is capable of determining the length of the adapter and poly(A) tail in number of samples in the raw signal.
 This information can be combined to estimate the length of the poly(A) tail in number of bases: given the fixed length of the adapter sequence, the determined adapter length in number of samples can be used to estimate the translocation speed of the molecule.
 The poly(A) length in bases is then estimated by dividing the determined poly(A) length in number of samples by the translocation speed.

-You can use the `resegment` workflow in our other tool ([WarpDemuX](https://github.com/KleistLab/WarpDemuX)) to obtain the median and median absolute deviation adapter event length per read.
+If you wish to estimate the translocation speed based on the median event length (dwell time) take a look at our other tool ([WarpDemuX](https://github.com/KleistLab/WarpDemuX)).

 ## License